Asena4/AirBnB_clone/README.md

-This repository contains the AirBnB clone project
+This directory contains the AirBnB clone project